jodithea/Tutorial_GWAS_including_X_chromosome/README.md

 	- Clumping to identify independent genome-wide significant SNPs
 * Example genotype data is provided to use with this tutorial, or you can follow the workflow using your own genotype data

-**Note: This repository is a work in progress.
-All core content is available, but I have just reorganised some scripts and still need to test everything still runs correctly.**

 # Overview of Tutorial